Abstact/CSE210-projects/Group_Work/hilow_readme.txt

 Zoom meetings were held and there were some hinderances with figuring out how to get together and make it work, but we were able to communicate and provide a finished product.

+A repository was created for the group to work on the same project together called hilo_game.py.
+The group created code while pushing and pulling to the repository to save changes to the game.